DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/13simplysmart.md

 digital maintenance of his IG account soon became a natural habit.

-When I complimented that his bio ‘I hack sh\*t together/ I’m a web developer & designer☝️’ sounds quite convincing to newbies like me, he confessed that he actually invented the trend of presenting himself as a young web developer at the age of fifteen.
+When I complimented that his bio ‘I hack sh\*t together/ I’m a web developer & designer☝️’ sounded quite convincing to newbies like me, he confessed that he actually invented the trend of presenting himself as a young web developer at the age of fifteen.
 After writing ‘15-year-old Web Developer’ in his bio, it didn’t take long before other 15-year-olds